iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/02-authoring-a-product/09-observability.md

 | Runtime — stage | `run.stage.started` / `.completed` / `.failed` |
 | Runtime — LLM | `run.llm.started` / `.completed` / `.failed` |

-The Capability Registry, Audit, and Control Plane emit no business events.
+The Capability Plane, Audit, and Control Plane emit no business events.

 The LLM events carry `llm_model`, `llm_role`, `llm_schema`, `llm_structured`, latency, and request/response digests.
 They are the fastest way to answer "did the model actually get the prompt I think it got" without turning on payload logging.